oclif/oclif.github.io/docs/faqs.md

 We've put a lot of care into making it easy to make a TypeScript CLI even if you've never written TypeScript before.
 We generate CLIs and plugins that use [ts-node](https://github.com/TypeStrong/ts-node) to make it fast to run the TypeScript code without a compilation step.
 You won't have to mess around with build configuration using oclif.

 Still, the languages today are very similar.
 The code you write in JavaScript will be nearly identical to what you would have in TypeScript.
+(Just no type definitions, of course)

 ### I want a single binary CLI like with Go